IPTnet/ipt_connect/README.md

 Run `python manage.py makemessages -a -e=html -i=grappelli/*`

 ### How to compile language files?
-Language files compiled automatically when the server starts.
+Language files are compiled automatically when the server starts.

 ### How to add a new language?
 * Run `python manage.py makemessages -l de -e=html -i=grappelli/*` where `de` is the [locale name](https://docs.djangoproject.com/en/2.0/topics/i18n/#term-locale-name) for the message file you want to create.
 * Translate all text in the file, which will be create.
 * Run application.

-### How start new tournament?
+### How to start a new tournament?
 * Run `python manage.py flush`
 * Sign in as superuser and add new participants, jury members and etc.